v-gajjar/NotesApp/README.md

 ```

 # Running Integration Tests
-There is currently one Integration test.
+There is currently one integration test.

 | Test Name | Location |
 | :--- | :--- |
 | NotesControllerIntegrationTest.java | NotesService/src/test/java/com/app/NotesService/controller/ |

 ## Environment variables
-The following variables need to be defined to run the Integration Test
+The following variables need to be defined to run the NotesControllerIntegrationTest.java

 | File Name | Location |
 | :--- | :--- |